Contentlos/clp_medic/README.md

 ## Configuration
 Update `config.lua` to match your server:
-- `Config.Compatibility.UseAmbulanceJob` – keep job lock to `ambulance` while migrating; set false to allow other jobs.
+- `Config.Compatibility.UseAmbulanceJob` – keep job lock to EMS job names in `Config.AllowedJobs`; set false to allow other jobs.
+- `Config.AllowedJobs` – set to your EMS job name (e.g. `ems`).
 - `Config.DutyStations` – add/remove duty locations.
 - `Config.Garages` – add more garage zones and vehicles.
 Each vehicle entry has `model` and `label`.
 - `Config.Items` – change item names to match your ox_inventory items.
 - `Config.TreatmentTimes` / `Config.HealthAdjust` – tune how long treatments take and how much health is restored.
 - `Config.Defib` – success chance + notifications for the defibrillator flow.
+- `Config.Dispatch` – command name, whether the tablet command is enabled, and if on-duty is required for dispatch access.

 ### Adding vehicles
 Append to `Config.Garages[<index>].vehicles`: